ibm-cloud-docs/codeengine/cmd_defs.md

 :   The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`.
 This value is *optional*.

 `--strategy`, `--str`
 :   The strategy to use for building the image.
-Valid values are `dockerfile` and `buildpacks`.
+For applications and jobs, valid values are `dockerfile` and `buildpacks`.
+For functions, valid values have the format `codebundle-[RUNTIME-ID]`.
+For example, if you want to build a code bundle for your function with the runtime ID `nodejs-18`, use `codebundle-nodejs-18` as the build strategy.
+You can find the ID of any supported functions runtime by running the `ibmcloud ce fn runtimes` command.
 This value is *optional*.

 `--timeout`, `--to`
 :   The amount of time, in seconds, that can pass before the build must succeed or fail.
 This value is *optional*.
 The default value is `600`.